Entanglement protection in higher-dimensional systems: X-type qubit-qutrit entangled system: State-II

 \section{X-type qubit-qutrit entangled system: State-II}

 Let us consider another class of one-parameter qubit-qutrit entangled state given by,

 where $1/3<x\leq 1/2$.

-Assuming that both the subsystems; qubit as well as qurit, undergo identical but independent ADC, evolution of the system is given by Eq.~(\ref{eq6}).
-Evolution of the entanglement vs. ADC parameter ($p$) for state (\ref{eq12}) is shown in Fig.~\ref{fig7}.
-The entangled state undergoes ESD in the entire range $1/3<x\leq 1/2$.
+Assuming that both the subsystems; qubit as well as qurit, undergo local and independent ADC, evolution of the system is given by Eq.~(\ref{eq6}).
+For state (\ref{eq16}), evolution of the entanglement vs. ADC parameter ($p$) for $1/3\leq x\leq 1/2$ is computed.
+The initial entangled state (\ref{eq16}) undergoes ESD in the entire range $1/3<x\leq 1/2$.
+For $p=0$, ESD occurs at $p'=0.8452$ and for arbitrary values for $p$, ESD occurs along the non-linear curve in $pp'$ plane similar to Fig.~\ref{fig4}.
 We choose $x=0.5$ such that ESD occurs at $p=0.8452$, and study the effect of NOT operation ($\sigma_x$) applied to the qubit, and/or trit-flip operations $\mathbb{F}_{01}$, $\mathbb{F}_{02}$, $\mathbb{F}_{102}$, $\mathbb{F}_{201}$ applied to the qutrit, in manipulating the ESD.
+The effect of different combinations of LUOs in entanglement protection are discussed below.